afaquemanzoor/afaquemanzoor.github.io/_pages/teaching.md

 </style>

 ## Teaching Philosophy
-Dr. Manzoor believes that mechatronics and robotics are defined by the **synergistic collaboration** between mechanical engineering, electronics, and intelligent control.
-His approach focuses on **experiential learning**, bridging the gap between theoretical modeling and hands-on systems integration.
+Based on the principle that mechatronics is the synergistic meeting point of mechanical engineering, electronics, and intelligent control, Dr. Manzoor’s teaching philosophy centers on **experiential learning**.
+He emphasizes the transition from theoretical modeling to hands-on systems integration, encouraging students to bridge the gap between abstract concepts and robust, physical engineering products.

 ---